-Besides my family, there are a few areas that make my heart flutter with excitement; design, personal development and travel.
+Besides my family, there are a few areas that make my heart flutter with excitement; design, personal development, and travel.
 An odd blend, but what can I say, they’re mine.
 And recently after gulping down two personal development books I figured out, with the help of my dear husband, how to blend all my loves into one not-so-neat package.
 I’m calling it Custom Haus for the moment.
 We’ll see if it sticks.

 First, let me share the inspiration.
-The two books are, The Power of Habit by Charles Duhigg
+The two books are The Power of Habit by Charles Duhigg

 and Atomic Habits by James Clear

-adventures.
+.
+Both authors dive into the science behind how habits work and why they can be so incredibly hard to change as adults.
+Did you know that by the age of 35, we are mostly running on old programs?
+I can thank Joe Dispenza for this tidbit of data, as his youtube videos endlessly run as the backdrop to my daily real estate adventures.
 Although we think we’re making decisions all day, really we’re not.
-The body gets hard wired over time (don’t worry, we can change the programs) and we act in the ways that have served us in the past without a whole lot of thought as to serving our current or future self.
+The body gets hard-wired over time (don’t worry, we can change the programs) and we act in the ways that have served us in the past without a whole lot of thought as to serving our current or future self.